 References here: “Don’t mention the war!”, Threads (1984), Anime from Akira to Princess Mononoke: Experiencing Contemporary Japanese Animation (2001/2005).

 Kawajiri Yoshiaki (key animator).

-Three years after the attack, the people of Hiroshima are referring to the event as pikadon (or simply pika, meaning “flash”, while doon is “boom”).
-Gen and Ryūta still live as brothers.
+Three years after the attack, Gen and Ryūta still live as brothers.
 The family’s survivors no longer huddle in a shed, but life is still hard.
 The brothers collect scrap and climb the abandoned building which will later be known as the atomic bomb dome, looking for nests with eggs to eat.
 Ryūta swallows his pride and runs after an American jeep shouting “Hungry!
 Hungry!”, receiving bars of chocolate thrown by a smiling American soldier.
-Gen’s mother is perilously light, and may die.
+Gen’s mother is perilously light and may die.
 Gen is strong enough to carry her, and meets a gang of orphans who are providing for themselves by helping the mob.

-More realistic, less naïvely stylized, with older children and less central parenting.
-No atomic blast and hence no expressionistic horror, except insofar as some footage from the first film is repeated as an introduction.
+The people of Hiroshima are now referring to the event as pikadon; cf. “Pica Don” (1978).
+This sequel is realistic, less naïvely stylized, with older children and less central parenting.
+There is no atomic blast and hence no expressionistic horror, except insofar as some footage from the first film is repeated as an introduction.

 I visited the Smithsonian Air and Space Museum in 1997, less than a year before they closed the final version of an exhibition showing some of the restored fuselage of the Enola Gay.
 The silvery trophy of antipathy had a small plaque reporting “the facts”.
 I visited the atomic bomb museum in Hiroshima in 2004, which was very different.
-Hiroshima is now a normal Japanese big city.
+Hiroshima is now a normal Japanese big city, as shown in “Pica Don”.
 Some bright minds in the rubble saw the opportunity to widen the streets in anticipation of rapid population growth, straight in the face of the bomb.